-You will need to have a deep layer of wood shavings for burrowing and using one area of the cage for a toilet.
+You will need to have a deep layer of wood shavings for burrowing and use one area of the cage for a toilet.
 Have a nest box with nesting material inside.
-Mice tend to use one area of the care for urinating, so this area will need to be cleaned frequently (perhaps daily) and the whole cage will need to be cleaned once a week.
-Keep the cage away from direct sunlight and draughts, and away from loud noises (e.g. TV, stereo).
+Mice tend to use one area of the cage for urinating, so this area will need to be cleaned frequently (perhaps daily) and the whole cage will need to be cleaned once a week.
+Keep the cage away from direct sunlight and draughts, and away from loud noises (e.g. TV, radio).

 Although mice are friendly once tamed, they can be timid to start with, and will quite often bite when scared, so you will need to earn their trust before handling them.
 When you approach them, crouch down and speak very softly.
 Let them come to you – perhaps hold a treat in your hand for them to have, and be patient.
 They may not come to you the first time you try this.
 Once they are happy for you to have your hands near them, gently hold the mouse by the base (not the tip!) of the tail gently but firmly and slowly lift the back end and gently slide your hand under the mouse’s body.

 NEVER wake your mouse up abruptly and pick it up as this could frighten them and they may react by biting you.

 Mice are relatively clean animals so not need to be groomed regularly.

 Neutering is not routinely performed in mice as any anaesthetic can prove risky for them.
 If you do not want your mice to have litters, then keep males and females in separate cages.